mpolitano/bounded-exhaustive-api-testgen/BEAPI_v_KORAT.md

 $BE_EXP_SRC/scripts/results-begen/results_testgen_benchmarks.csv
 ```

-For example, after three executions of the script we get can something like this:
+For example, after three executions of the script we get something like this:

 ```
 % cat $BE_EXP_SRC/scripts/results-begen/results_testgen_benchmarks.csv